Yuanta Securities

-Yuanta Securities is a Taiwanese investment bank headquartered in Taipei City, Taiwan and is the subsidiary of Yuanta Financial Holdings.
+Yuanta Securities is a Taiwanese financial services company headquartered in Taipei, Taiwan, and is a subsidiary of Yuanta Financial Holdings.
 The firm provides clients with capital markets and financial advisory services, institutional brokerage and securities research.

 Currently Yuanta Securities is the largest brokerage house in Taiwan, with about 12% of market share in the Taiwanese stock market.

 History

 The predecessors of Yuanta Securities include Yuanta Securities established in 1961, Core Pacific Securities and Polaris Securities established in 1988, and Fuhua Securities established in 1996.
 In 2000, Yuanta Securities and Core Pacific Securities merged into Yuanta Core Pacific Securities; in 2007, Yuanta Core Pacific Securities and Fuhua Securities were merged into Yuanta Securities; in 2012, Yuanta Securities and Polaris securities were merged into Yuanta Polaris Securities; in 2015, Yuanta Polaris Securities was renamed Yuanta Securities.

 Yuanta Securities is now dominated by Yuanda Financial Holdings, after many mergers, while Fuhua Securities is the surviving company.